Types of Extensions

 You need approval from the local authority on what you are going to build.
 All households have a right to develop unless it breaks any of the following regulations.
 There are two main applications:

 - The Householder Application for Planning Permission: Your design plans must be in keeping with the existing property and comply with supplementary guidelines.
 This is not the same as planning permission but looks at fire resistance, structural stability, ventilation, thermal insulation and drainage, rather than the siting, design and external appearance of the building.
 An architect or designer will understand these regulations.

-- Permitted Development / Certificate of Lawfulness: As a property owner you have an ‘allowance’ of what you are able to build.
+- Permitted Development / Certificate of Lawfulness: As a property owner, you have an ‘allowance’ of what you can build.
 These are black and white regulations that if followed allow you to build without neighbours objecting

 If your proposal involves building over or near to public sewers or any new connections, the agreement of Thames Water Utilities Ltd must be sought before work is undertaken.
 Where a formal agreement or a CCTV Survey are requested, a fee is payable.
 Thames Water is responsible for maintaining 80,000 kilometres of public sewers, which are sometimes located within the boundaries of residential properties.
 Any building works over the top or within three metres of a public sewer require a prior agreement with Thames Water to ensure that no damage is caused to it or restrictions made to the use/maintenance of the sewer.